 Dr Louise Upton was born in Shropshire, coming to Oxford in late 1980s to read Biochemistry at New College.
 She spent several years in Paris before returning to Oxford in 1998 as a research scientist at the University, and now also teaches neuroscience at Christ Church.
 She has been a member of OPT since 2010 living in the Old Marston Conservation Area, She was elected as a City Councillor in 2013 and has chaired the West Area Planning Committee since 2015.

-Professor of Biogeomorphology and Heritage Conservation in the University of Oxford and Head of the School of Geography and the Environment.
+Professor of Biogeomorphology and Heritage Conservation and Associate Head (Research) Social Sciences Division, University of Oxford.
 She is Co-Director of the EPSRC Centre for Doctoral Training in Science and Engineering for the Arts, Heritage and Archaeology (SEAHA).
 Her research focuses on the breakdown of rocks in the natural environment and within cultural heritage.
 Recent projects include working with Historic England on developing soft wall capping methods for conserving ruins as well as investigating whether ivy on walls is a good or bad thing.
-Her recent research has been funded by EPSRC, the Leverhulme Trust, NASA and English Heritage.
-She chaired the University’s Environment Panel and sat on their Buildings and Estates Sub-Committee for three years, was on the advisory board of the AHRC/EPSRC Research Programme on Science and Heritage and was a member of the steering group of the National Heritage Science Strategy.
+Her recent research has been funded by EPSRC, the Leverhulme Trust, NASA, the Getty Trust and English Heritage.
+She is currently Honorary Professor, Institute for Sustainable Heritage, University College London and President of the British Society for Geomorphology.

 Emeritus Professor of Conservation and the Historic Environment, University of Oxford.
 He is past president of the Institute of Historic Building Conservation, the Society of Architectural Historians of Great Britain and the Oxford Architectural and Historical Society.
 He has served as a Commissioner of the Royal Commission on the Historical Monuments of England and on the advisory committees of English Heritage, Historic England, the Heritage Lottery Fund and the National Trust.
 He is a trustee of the Landmark Trust.
 He has published extensively on both historic conservation and architectural history.